ocean/ansible-role-git/README.md

 ## Author Information

-This role was created in 2014 by [Jeff Geerling](http://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).
+This role was originally created in 2014 by [Jeff Geerling](http://jeffgeerling.com/), author of [Ansible for DevOps](http://ansiblefordevops.com/).

+Forked by [@ocean](https://twitter.com/ocean) to remove the `subversion-perl` package requirement when building from source, as it no longer exists and was breaking my playbook runs on my Oracle Linux 7.2 box.